quynhho27/Superstore-Sales-Discount-Strategy/README.md

 ***1. Data Quality Assessment & EDA***
 - Assessed missing values, data consistency and outliers
 - Analyzed distributions and skewness
-- Visualized trends and patterns across products, sales and customer profiles to establish the initial understanding of business dynamics
+- Built an interactive Power BI dashboard to visualize trends and patterns in products, sales, and customer segments, enabling a clear understanding of business performance.

 ***2. Machine Learning***